amandabee/newsdiffs/README.md

 A website and framework that tracks changes in online news articles over time.

-Original installation at newsdiffs.org.
-A product of the Knight Mozilla MIT news hackathon in June 2012.
+Based on the original installation at newsdiffs.org, which was a product of the Knight Mozilla MIT news hackathon in June 2012.
 Authors: Eric Price (ecprice@mit.edu), Greg Price (gnprice@gmail.com), and Jennifer 8.
 Lee (jenny@jennifer8lee.com)

 This is free software under the MIT/Expat license; see LICENSE.
 The project's source code lives at <http://github.com/ecprice/newsdiffs>.